SunBK201/multilspy/README.md

 Please ensure that you create a new environment with Python ```>=3.10```.
 For further details, please have a look at the [StackOverflow Discussion](https://stackoverflow.com/questions/73599594/asyncio-works-in-python-3-10-but-not-in-python-3-8).

-## Citing Multilspy
+## Citing Scubalspy
-If you're using Multilspy in your research or applications, please cite using this BibTeX:
+If you're using Scubalspy in your research or applications, please cite using this BibTeX:
 ```
 @inproceedings{NEURIPS2023_662b1774,
  author = {Agrawal, Lakshya A and Kanade, Aditya and Goyal, Navin and Lahiri, Shuvendu and Rajamani, Sriram},